- Home

 Fines

-Restrictions compliance is controlled by police officers, but also by cameras located on the major axis within the perimeter.
+Restrictions compliance is controlled by police officers and by cameras located on the major axis within the perimeter.
 If you do not comply with the restrictions, you may be fined, between 1 and 1.5 UTM (see our article on UTM if you are not familiar with this acronym).
 To find out if you have been fined, you can enter your license plate on the website of the Ministry of Justice.

 If you use your car and take a highway, be careful not to use a motorway exit located inside the perimeter, it is likely that the access control cameras are used for this purpose.